Choosing an academic advisor and building a relationship with them is an important and essential component of your successful university experience.

 David R. Elkins - PSC Advisor is Associate Professor of Political Science at Cleveland State University.
 He received his Ph.D. from the University of Kansas.
 His research interests include public policy in urban communities, urban economic development, conflicts and coalition building, taxation policy.
 He has taught American Government, Intro to Data Analysis, while supervising various administrative and international relations internships in the Political Science Department.

-Charles Hersch - Pre-Law Advisor (Department Chair) received his Ph.D. from University of California, Berkeley, in 1987 and has taught at Cleveland State since 1991.
+Charles Hersch - Pre-Law Advisor (Department Chair and Professor) received his Ph.D. from University of California, Berkeley, in 1987 and has taught at Cleveland State since 1991.
 His interests include political theory, focusing on a political analysis of the arts, and public law, with an emphasis on American constitutional theory.
 In addition to articles on political theory and public law, he has written two books: Democratic Artworks: Politics and the Arts from Trilling to Dylan (Albany: State University of New York Press, 1998) and Subversive Sounds: Race and the Birth of Jazz in New Orleans (Chicago: University of Chicago Press, 2007).

-Jeffrey Lewis - IR Advisor is Associate Professor of Political Science at Cleveland State University.
+Jeffrey Lewis - IR Advisor is a Professor of Political Science at Cleveland State University.
 He received his Ph.D. from the University of Wisconsin-Madison in 1998 and was an undergraduate at Bradley University.
 His main areas of research interest are European politics and international relations, with a specialization in the European Union.
 While conducting his dissertation research he lived in Florence, Italy and Cologne, Germany but mostly spent his time in Brussels, Belgium conducting interviews with EU officials.
 His teaching covers courses on Europe, International Relations, and International Political Economy.

 Lately, Dr. Lieske's research interests have come to focus on the racial-ethnic and religious forces that shape American voting behavior and the factors that condition ethnic conflicts in nation states and the American states.
 He began his career as a comparative American scholar with special teaching and research interests in urban and state politics and political methodology.
 But now his interests have also come to include broader national and international issues of ethnic-racial diversity, social identity, ethnic competition, social inequality, and political conflict.
 He has also moved beyond simple class-based and pluralist theories of human behavior to embrace broader historical-cultural, evolutionary, and bio-political perspectives.
 His latest article, "The Changing Regional Subcultures of the American States and the Utility of a New Cultural Measure," is scheduled for publication in Political Research Quarterly.